OUIsolutions/Element-404/README.md

 ```

 ## State Setter
-With State Setters you can generate a button that will define a specific state
+With State Setters you can generate a button that will define a specific point_state
 predetermined
 ```js
 var data = {}